elmarli17/dl-setup/README.md

+#deep learning development enviroment

-## Update: I've built a quick tool based on this repo.
+Update: I've built a quick tool based on this repo.
 Start running your Tensorflow project on AWS in <30seconds using Floyd.
 See [www.floydhub.com](https://www.floydhub.com).
 It's free to try out.
-### Happy to take feature requests/feedback and answer questions - mail me sai@floydhub.com.
+Happy to take feature requests/feedback and answer questions - mail me sai@floydhub.com.

-## Setting up a Deep Learning Machine from Scratch (Software)
-A detailed guide to setting up your machine for deep learning research.
+Setting up a Deep Learning Machine from Scratch (Software) A detailed guide to setting up your machine for deep learning research.
 Includes instructions to install drivers, tools and various deep learning frameworks.
 This was tested on a 64 bit machine with Nvidia Titan X, running Ubuntu 14.04

 There are several great guides with a similar goal.
 Some are limited in scope, while others are not up to date.
 This guide is based on (with some portions copied verbatim from):